tystar86/python_exercises/Tasks/math.md

 ```

 #46.
->Write a Python program to add, subtract, multiply and divide two fractions.
+>Write a Pfunction to add, subtract, multiply and divide two fractions.

 **Expected Output :**
 ```